awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

             $ amplify push

           In the Finder, navigate to the folder containing your app :file:`.xcodeproj` file.
-From there, drag and drop :code:`awsconfiguration.json` into Xcode under the top Project Navigator folder (the folder name should match your Xcode project name).
-In the :guilabel:`Options` dialog box that appears:
+From there, drag :code:`awsconfiguration.json` to Xcode under the top Project Navigator folder (the folder name should match your Xcode project name).
+In the :guilabel:`Options` dialog box that appears, do the following:

-          * Uncheck :guilabel:`Copy items if needed`.
+          * Clear the :guilabel:`Copy items if needed` check box.

           * Choose :guilabel:`Create groups`, and then choose :guilabel:`Next`.